DnDavis / AAA

 Writer Mary Flannery O'Connor was born in Savannah in 1925 and lived at 207 East Charlton St. on Lafayette Square until 1938.
 A more recent local celebrity is chef, restaurateur and cookbook author Paula Deen.
 Born in Albany but a longtime Savannah resident, the ebullient Deen owns a popular downtown restaurant.

 As you might imagine, Savannah has a packed events calendar.
 In mid-February the Savannah Irish Festival is celebrated with traditional folk dances, music and food.
-The city dons green during a festive St. Patrick's Day Festival held in mid-March.
+The city dons green for its festive St. Patrick's Day Festival on River Street.
 The 4-day Savannah Tour of Homes and Gardens , during which numerous private houses are open to the public, begins the fourth Thursday in March; for more information phone (912) 234-8054.

 The holidays are celebrated in festive style in November and December.
 Individual events include the Savannah Harbor Foundation Annual Boat Parade of Lights, Christmas on the River and the Holiday Tour of Homes ; for more information contact the visitor information center.